 Car crashes often result in serious injuries that can lead to years of suffering and substantial financial losses.
 To make matters worse, many collisions are preventable and are caused by someone else’s negligence.

-If you were hurt in a collision that wasn’t your fault, an Aurora car accident attorney with Horwitz, Horwitz & Associates is ready to help you obtain maximum compensation for your injuries.
-Our firm has decades of experience in this area of the law and we’ll fight for your best interests.
+If you were hurt in a collision that wasn’t your fault, an Aurora personal injury lawyer with Horwitz, Horwitz & Associates is ready to help you obtain maximum compensation for your injuries.
+Our firm has decades of experience in this area of the law, and we’ll fight for your best interests.

-Being involved in a car wreck is stressful and can be disorienting leaving you wondering what to do.
-If you find yourself in this situation, following these simple steps can have a dramatic impact on your health and any potential claim you decide to make.
+Being involved in a car wreck is stressful and can be disorienting, leaving you wondering what to do.
+If you find yourself in this situation, following these simple steps can dramatically impact your health and any potential claim you decide to make.

 1. Move your vehicle to a safe location

-If your car is driveable, move it to a safe spot as soon as possible, especially if you’re on a highway or a heavily-traveled street.
+If your car is drivable, move it to a safe spot as soon as possible, especially on a highway or a heavily traveled street.
 Even if you can only move it to the shoulder, that will be much safer than leaving it in the middle of the road for you and others.
 If you’re near a parking lot, take it there to be as safe as possible.

 2. Check yourself and your passenger(s) for injuries

-Check to see if you’ve been injured by checking for any bleeding, that you can move your limbs, and to determine if you’re thinking clearly.
-If possible and if safe to do so, check on your passengers and any other motorists to see if they’re okay.
+Check to see if you’ve been injured by checking for any bleeding so that you can move your limbs and determine if you’re thinking clearly.
+If possible and safe, check on your passengers and other motorists to see if they’re okay.

 3. Call 911 and ask for police and an ambulance

 Even if you don’t think you’re injured or that your injury is major, report the accident to 911.
-The dispatcher will send emergency medical technicians and police to the accident scene, all of which are necessary.
+The dispatcher will send emergency medical technicians and police to the accident scene, all necessary.

-If any emergency personnel recommend that they transport you to the hospital, you take their advice and go to the doctor because there are several serious injuries that could be masked by adrenaline or that require formal medical testing to diagnose and treat.
+If any emergency personnel recommend that they transport you to the hospital, you take their advice and go to the doctor because several serious injuries could be masked by adrenaline or require formal medical testing to diagnose and treat.

 4. Tell your story to the responding police officer

-Be completely honest with the officer who arrives, and tell them exactly what happened.
-Your statements will be incredibly important to your case and will appear in the police report, so if you don’t remember something because you’re in shock, tell the officer you don’t remember at that time.
+Be honest with the arriving officer, and tell them exactly what happened.
+Your statements will be incredibly important to your case and will appear in the police report, so if you don’t remember something because you’re in shock, tell the officer you don’t remember then.

 You can supplement your statement later if necessary, and it’ll be better to provide additional information rather than change the information you initially provided.